Frequently Asked Questions

 Are there currently states that are allowing farmers/ranchers to include hemp in animal feed, despite what the federal government says?
 Which states are doing this and what is the reasoning behind these allowances?

-Yes, there are currently nine states that have approved some hemp feed ingredients for certain species.
+Yes, there are currently ten states that have approved some hemp feed ingredients for certain species.
 There are also a few states with pending legislation to approve hemp feed.
 Visit our State Policy page to learn more.

 What are the economic benefits of including hemp in animal feed?